 - go fishing

 - paddleboard: find inflatable stand up paddleboards here at REI!
 Inflatable SUP boards are shockingly sturdy and way easier to transport in your vehicle.
+Here’s the SUP board I own and love from Amazon!

 - take your dog: get them used to water or play fetch in the water if it’s safe